programmable-web-project-unioulu/PWP/meetings.md

 Remove unnecessary links (arrows) in the diagram (article-collection...)

-In the GET-patch-post...
+In the GET-patch-post diagram...
 Added article by owner -> only GET?

-Add the profile to Apiary.
+Add the profiles to Apiary.

+We are using collection in article-item instead of articles-all.
+Don't use both, use only one.
+Fix drawing or the Apiary.

+Article-by-date, get article had problems.

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*